Chesapeake Bay Studies

 Forests for the Bay

 Led in partnership with Sultana Education Foundation, explore the Delmarva Peninsula and its quiet and scenic waterways by canoe as you paddle key stretches of the Chester River.
-Students finish the week understanding how the health of the Bay is assessed and experience the Bay firsthand.
+Students will learn how animals and humans have survived along the Chester River for thousands of years, mixing ecology with survival skills by gaining hands-on experience with fire and shelter building, knot tying and canoeing.

 Driving Question: How do invasive species impact the health of the Chesapeake Bay?